ConnerWithAnE/StreamingServiceStandings/README.md

 # StreamingServiceStandings

-A streaming service ratings system with a chrome extension and database with NodeJS, WIP and public for viewing.
+A streaming service ratings system with a chrome extension and database with MongoDB and NodeJS, WIP and public for viewing.